chainpoint/bitcoin-header-node/README.md

 ## Background

-A bcoin spv node is already very lightweight, around ~160MB of chain data on mainnet as of block 568,134.
+A bcoin spv node is already very lightweight, around 160MB of chain data on mainnet as of block 568,134.
 However, it also stores some extra metadata with the headers.
 This helps for PoW verification but makes the headers a little heavier than the minimum [80 bytes per header](https://bitcoin.org/en/glossary/block-header) (in fact bcoin stores the [chainentry](https://github.com/bcoin-org/bcoin/blob/master/lib/blockchain/chainentry.js) primitive for spv sync rather than just the headers).

 This Header Node implementation reduces the size of the data stored on disk for header syncing by using an in-memory chain to sync with peers and a separate indexer database to store the headers.
-This brings the db size down to ~76MB though further optimizations may be possible.
+This brings the db size down to 76MB though further optimizations may be possible.
 The Header Indexer is based on a currently in progress feature for bcoin that separtes out the indexers (Tx, Address, and Compact Filters) into their own databases and exposes utilities for custom indexers.

-## Usage
+## Installation

 Configuration options are the same as with bcoin.
 See more information [here](https://github.com/bcoin-org/bcoin/blob/master/docs/configuration.md).